tdrose/metaspace_analysis/README.md

 11. Generate plots from case study 4 of the manuscript (co-regulation analysis): Run the R-script in the directory `CaseStudy4` (Further information are included as comments in the top of the file)

+12. Create the main figure of the manuscript.
+This figures uses plots from all case studies: `CaseStudy2_SinglePixel.ipynb` (Note that some plots are added to the pdf manually using Inkscape and therefore not added in this notebook).

 ## Additional notes:
 * `scripts/*.py` files usually take a longer time to run and can therefore be submitted to a suitable cluster as jobs (`*.sh` slurm scripts are available for each file).